 Take Care of Your Feet Before, During, and After

 Before you head out for a run, stretch more than your back, arms, and legs.
-A Frisco foot doctor can show you specific stretches for your feet and ankle that can prepare them for the activity.
+A podiatrist can show you specific stretches for your feet and ankle that can prepare them for the activity.
 Flexing and warming up your tendons can help you exercise more effectively and protect you against injury.
 Take the same amount of time to stretch at the end of your exercise as well.

 Between runs, keep your feet clean and dry.
-Hygiene is the one of the most common sources of foot ailments.
-Air out exercise shoes, wash socks, and pay particular care to any changes in the way your feet and toes look as these can be signs of unwanted conditions (athlete’s foot, fungal toenails, and Frisco plantar wart concerns among them.)
+Hygiene is one of the most common sources of foot ailments.
+Air out exercise shoes, wash socks, and pay particular care to any changes in the way your feet and toes look as these can be signs of unwanted conditions (athlete’s foot, fungal toenails, and plantar wart concerns among them.)

 Transition Gradually into Exercise Routines

-Whether you are just starting an exercise program or you are an experienced runner, your body requires time to become accustomed to activity.
+Whether you are just starting an exercise program or you are an experienced runner, your body requires time to become accustomed to the activity.
 Certain patients can ramp up their mileage or time faster than others due to natural ability, but your foot doctor will tell you that it’s a mistake to push too hard too fast.

 Why?
 Going full force early increases your chance of injury.
-A single tendon and ligament in your foot or ankle may simply not be able keep up, even if you are breathing easily and moving well otherwise.
+A single tendon and ligament in your foot or ankle may simply not be able to keep up, even if you are breathing easily and moving well otherwise.
 Small injuries can take you out of your routine just as much as injuries to a larger part of your leg.